chibiboba/JS-202/My Notes/Lesson 5 Notes.md

 ![image-20230327113000816](C:\Users\jenny\AppData\Roaming\Typora\typora-user-images\image-20230327113000816.png)

-You can disable this feature with the CSS `resize` property.

 ## The `select` Element

+- The **`<select>`** [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) element represents a **control** that provides a menu of options.
-`select` creates a drop-down list of options from which the user can select zero or more options.
-It has two possible child elements, the `option` and `optgroup` elements (we won't discuss `optgroup` in this course). `select` uses the `name` attribute like other form elements, but it uses the `option` elements within it to describe the values shown to the user and sent to the server (which may be different).
+- `select` creates a drop-down list of options from which the user can select zero or more options.
+It has two possible child elements, the `option` and `optgroup` elements (we won't discuss `optgroup` in this course).
+- `select` uses the `name` attribute like other form elements, but it uses the `option` elements within it to describe the values shown to the user and sent to the server (which may be different).

 ### The `option` Element

-An `option` defines one of the choices a user can make in a `select` tag.
+- An `option` defines one of the choices a user can make in a `select` tag.
 A `select` element is useless without its `option` elements.
+- The text contained inside the `<option>` element is what the user sees in the dropdown list.
-Each `option` represents a possible value for the select, and they use the `value` attribute as the value sent to the server with the `select` element's name.
-If an `option` does not have a `value` attribute, the browser uses the text contained by the `option` element instead.
+- Each `option` represents a possible value for the select, and they use the `value` attribute as the value sent to the server with the `select` element's name.
+  - If an `option` does not have a `value` attribute, the browser uses the text contained by the `option` element instead.

-`select` elements often have a placeholder `option` that says something like `Choose one` and has a `value` of an empty string, as well as a `disabled` and `selected` attribute.
-This option works something like the placeholder attribute on text boxes: the user can see some helpful text, but she cannot select that text.
+- `<select>` elements often have a placeholder `option` that says something like "Choose One" and has a `value` of an empty string, as well as a `disabled` and `selected` attribute.
+  - In HTML, the `disabled` and `selected` attributes are used with the `<select>` element to specify whether a particular option within a dropdown list should be disabled or preselected.
+- This option works something like the placeholder attribute on text boxes: the user can see some helpful text, but she cannot select that text.

 ```html
 <form action="#" method="post">